andreaferretti/rosencrantz/README.md

 should be usually enough; if you need more control, you can wrap a `file` handler inside a `contentType` handler to override the content type.

+**Note** Due to a bug in Nim 0.14.2, the static handlers will not work on this version.
+They work just fine on Nim 0.14.0 or on devel.

 ## CORS support